TCJMaas/DSS-Master-Thesis/README.md

 | Model development     | [ list specific versions ]<br>[ list specific versions ] |
 | Model evaluation      | [ list specific versions ]<br>[ list specific versions ] |
 | Visualization         | [ list specific versions ]<br>[ list specific versions ] |

+## For Reproducibility Purposes
+To ensure the notebooks run correctly and reproduce the results as intended, follow the steps below.

+### Step 1: Download the repository
+The notebooks rely on the existing file structure of the repository to import the data.
+To avoid errors:
+- Click the green **"Code"** button at the top of this repository.
+- Select **"Download ZIP"** to download the entire repository as a compressed file.
+- Extract the ZIP file to maintain the folder structure.
+- Inside the extracted repository, locate the `A_raw_data/` folder and extract any additional ZIP files it contains.

+### Step 2: Download the image data
+Due to GitHub's upload limitations, the file `autonomous_20171115_week_06.7z` must be downloaded separately:
+- Download the file from the [original source](http://hdl.handle.net/2123/20187).
+Using a download manager is recommended.
+- This directory has a placeholder folder which should be replaced with the extracted download.

+**Note**: This step is optional if you do not intend to reproduce the image preprocessing stage (Phase 2).
+Subsequent stages can proceed using the already processed data included in the repository.